kvsari/sammy/api/README.md

 The [collector api](collector.raml) is focused on putting raw trade history data.

 The [folder api](folder.raml) is focused on fetching folds of the raw data.

+All API JSON schemas are in the `schema/` folder.